Congruent modular forms and anticyclotomic Iwasawa theory: Applications to generalized Heegner cycles

-We may write $K = \Q(\sqrt{-D_K})$ where $D_K$ is the discriminant of $K$, and for $r > 1$ assume that either $-D_K > 3$ is odd, or $8 \mid D_K$.
+Recall that $K = \Q(\sqrt{-D_K})$ where $D_K$ is the discriminant of $K$, and for $r > 1$ assume that either $-D_K > 3$ is odd, or $8 \mid D_K$.
 Such an assumption gurantees a canonical choice of elliptic curve $A$ with CM by $\calO_K$, defined over the real subfield of the Hilbert class field $H_K$ of $K$ \cite[Section 4.1]{CH18}.